Information, effects, deficiency, dosage, side effects

 Acerola is undemanding and does not have any demands regarding the location.
 The evergreen plant thrives on moist river banks, on the roadside or on dry limestone as well as on rocky grounds.
 As a tree or shrub, the acerola reaches a height of 1 to 3 meters.
 The plant tolerates longer periods of drought without any problems, in exceptional cases it loses its leaves.

-During the rainy season, the acerola tree produces either white or light red to pink colored flowers.
+During the rainy season, the acerola tree produces either white or light red to pink coloured flowers.
 The acerola fruits ripen within 25 days, so that up to 4 harvests are possible in the tropics per year.
 The spherical stone fruit has a diameter of 1 to 3 cm and has a reddish to orange-yellow color.
 Since the outer skin is thin and tears quickly, the acerola fruit is not suitable for long transportation ways.

 Although the juicy fruit flesh is very sour, acerolas are preferably eaten fresh in the area of cultivation.
-The fruits are also processed into jams, juices and various extracts.
+The fruits are also processed into jams, juices, and various extracts.
 The high proportion of ascorbic acid often results in large amounts of sugar being added during production.

 The acerola is native to different regions of Central and South America.
 Plant researchers suspect the Mexican peninsula Yucatán as the exact place of origin.
 Nowadays the tree is found in many tropical and subtropical areas.

 The traditional medicine in Latin America uses the fruits to prevent and treat numerous diseases.
-In addition to inflammation, fever or diarrhea, Brazilian naturopaths often use acerola cherries against flu infections and lung diseases.
+In addition to inflammation, fever or diarrhoea, Brazilian naturopaths often use acerola cherries against flu infections and lung diseases.

 It was only in the middle of the 20th century that scientists became aware of the nondescript fruit.
 During a jungle expedition, South American researchers discovered the bright red fruits and determined the content of vitamin C. In the meantime, the most important bioactive substances of acerola have been detected.